Part I

 Even with sincere intentions, we sometimes cause harm.
 Sometimes we hurt the people we love.

-The work begins by owning this: name what happened, name its effects, and engage in repair.
+The work begins by owning this: name what happened, name its effects, and determine what truth is asking next.

 Often the behaviors behind harm are old survival strategies—once adaptive, now automatic.
 We meet these patterns with compassion and take responsibility for their impact.

-In practice, repair is simple: acknowledge → apologize → amend.
+When repair is the truthful path, it is simple: acknowledge → apologize → amend.

 True strength includes vulnerability: the willingness to admit when we’ve caused pain, however unknowingly.
 This is what accountability looks like once power leaves the inner world and lands in another life.
 It means naming the harm without defensiveness, offering genuine remorse for the impact, and co-designing repair and prevention so both can grow.